a-nady/streamsearch/README.md

 {
   username: "shannonshopper",
   hash: // a password hash,
-  lists: // an array of references to List documents
+  watchlists: // an array of references to List documents }
-}
 ```